Last Updated on

 - 【Sufficient Length & Weight】This bar is 47’’ long, weighs 19lbs, 28mm grip and has a maximum...

-- A WORKOUT BENCH ADJUSTABLE FOR YOU - Adjust this curl bench for the best arm curl blaster for your...
+- A WORKOUT BENCH ADJUSTABLE FOR YOU - Adjust this curl bench to create the best arm curl blaster for...

 - Each dumbbell adjusts from 5 to 52.5 pounds; adjusts in 2.5-pound increments up to the first 25...